 My training in customer service and problem-solving abilities led me to help people communicate better at work or home with their loved ones.
 One of the most satisfying things in life is to watch an introverted person lose the scenic panic and shine on stage.

 As a severely dyslexic diagnosed person, I like to help others understand how our dyslexic brain functions and help struggling kids and teens use their abilities to succeed regardless of their challenges.

 The pandemic showed me there is nothing more important than spending time with your family and friends because you’ll never know when they could leave your life.
 Hence, since COVID-19 started, I cherish every moment with my loved ones and share all the wonders our world has to offer, as well as all the advice from the wisest men in history, plus a few smiles.

 Writing is not only my weapon of choice to conquer the world, but due to my dyslexia, is also my harsher challenge.
 Every written paragraph is a small battle between my brain and the will to succeed.
-As in a chess match, every connecting word becomes a move towards checkmate.
+As in a chess match, every connecting word becomes a move toward checkmate.

 At last, as an Industrial Designer, I learned to spot the smallest detail and search for a way to improve.
-Here is where the ability to create as a designer, merges with the dyslexic brain to look outside the box, and see an alternative solution to every challenge.
+Here is where the ability to create, as a designer, merges with the dyslexic brain to look outside the box and see an alternative solution to every challenge.
 Making me a strong believer in the power in you.